-1. Identify the user journey
+1. Map the user journey

-2. Fix the bugs
+2. Fix the bugs and friction points

 During your user journey research, you might have stumbled upon some low-hanging fruit: a screen that doesn’t load properly or a checkout process that won’t complete when accessed a certain way.
-88% of people report they’d stop using an app because of bugs, so there’s no need to A/B test whether fixing these things will increase your conversion rate: They will.
+88% of people report they’d stop using an app because of bugs, so there’s no need to A/B test whether fixing these things will increase your app conversion rate: They will.
 Fix them.
 All of them.

 3. Use data to determine what you’re going to improve

 Make sure you implement a robust analytics tool such as Mixpanel, Amplitude, or Google Analytics for Mobile (free) that can provide you with clear data on key metrics.
-Integrating an analytics tool is not optional, it’s essential for your app’s success.
+Integrating an analytics tool is essential for your app’s success.
 Typically, the metrics you should be looking at to get a better overview of the gaps in your CRO are:

 - Daily Active User (DAU) or Monthly Active User (MAU)